Trees in graphs of large linear cliquewidth: Preparation: uniformity, normalisation and connectivity

-Here is a picture of entanglement, which explains the choice of the symbol $\hgraph$, and the similarity to half-graphs: \mypic{37} The dotted lines indicate that there could be an edge or not.
+Here is a picture of entanglement on the corresponding unary graph term, which explains the choice of the symbol $\hgraph$, and the similarity to half-graphs: \mypic{37} The dotted lines indicate that there could be an edge or not.
 The only information about the edges that is known concerns the diagonals: one of them is an edge, and the other one is not.
-It is not even really meaningful to speak about the right vertical dotted line as being edge, because a port represents a set of vertices, and therefore the connection between two ports is not necessarily well-defined.
+It is not even really meaningful to speak about the right vertical dotted line as being an edge, because a port represents a set of vertices, and therefore the connection between two ports is not necessarily well-defined.

 Entanglement is not necessarily symmetric, i.e.~we could have $A \hgraph B$ but not $B \hgraph A$.
 Also, when speaking of entanglement, we do not assume that $A$ is different from $B$, i.e.~it could be the case that there is self-entanglement $A \hgraph A$.
 Eventually, we will show that for interesting tree decompositions, entanglement is actually symmetric and irreflexive, and therefore it can be seen as an undirected graph where the vertices are supercolours.
 For the moment, however, we will need to specify the order between $A$ and $B$ when speaking of entanglement.